psatala/AntColonyOptimization/README.md

 * each link has weight equal to 1 (compared against BFS algorithm)
 * each link has a different weight, equal to distance in kilometers between two nodes (compared against Dijkstra algorithm)

+## Results
+Plots can be viewed in `results` folder.

+Video results can be viewed [here](https://drive.google.com/drive/folders/1iGsdGDSe5OubEx_Oh3SCPX77kCdYghwq?usp=sharing).

 ## Map of the network

 ![map](doc/images/map.png)

 ## OpenCV installation

+OpenCV is required to run map visualization, to install OpenCV run:

 `pip3 install opencv-python`